General

 A medical declaration is an affirmation of your medical ‘fitness to fly’ and may be used to exercise the privileges of a qualifying pilot’s licence with certain conditions and limitations.

 To only fly aircraft no greater than 2000 kg MTOM You may fly an aircraft no greater than 2000kg MTOM provided you are not taking medication for any psychiatric illness.
-If you are taking medication for a psychiatric illness you must consult an AME and apply for a LAPL (or higher) medical certificate, or
+If you are taking medication for a psychiatric illness you must consult an AME and apply for a LAPL (or higher) medical certificate.

 To fly any aircraft no greater than 5700kg MTOM You may fly an aircraft no greater than 5700kg MTOM provided you do not suffer from any physical or mental condition or illness, or any history of such a condition or illness that might impair the safe operation of normal flight controls or render you unfit at any time to perform any function for which the licence is granted.
 As a minimum, such conditions include: